afram/volley/README.md

 ##### fireOnSet [true]
-Should the handler function be triggered immediately after it is set, if the current breakpoint meets conditions of handler.
+Should the handler function be triggered immediately after it is set, if the current breakpoint meets conditions of the handler.
 True by default.

 ##### nextTick [true]
 Should the handler be executed on the next JavaScript frame.
 True by default.